To View An In Depth Look At The Centerville Church’s First 125 Years,

 Those who have served as Evangelists for the Centerville Church.

 Ministers; D. Ellis Walker, Wallis Beasley, T.A.
 Burkett, Leroy Thompson, James E. Wells, B.B.
 James, Ralph Stout, Paul Rogers, Greg McCord & Craig Shelton, Bill Perkins, Jim Brown, and Dr. Bryan McAlister.

-Associate & Youth Ministers; Ray Walker, George Goldtrap, Dick Brackett, Larry Walker, Ron Ingram, Tim Walker, Jeff Henry, David Craig, Phil Patton, Toby Hamann, Teb Batey, Larry Keen, Putnam Reeves, Bill McDonald, Wayne Qualls, Earl Lavender, Mark Hayes, John Plemmons Jr., Mike Bradley, George Gregory, Greg Vanderveer, John Smith, Mike Kelley, Greg McCord, Craig Shelton, Chris Webb, John Durham, Matthew Dotson, and Shane Willis.
+Associate & Youth Ministers; Ray Walker, George Goldtrap, Dick Brackett, Larry Walker, Ron Ingram, Tim Walker, Jeff Henry, David Craig, Phil Patton, Toby Hamann, Teb Batey, Larry Keen, Putnam Reeves, Bill McDonald, Wayne Qualls, Earl Lavender, Mark Hayes, John Plemmons Jr., Mike Bradley, George Gregory, Greg Vanderveer, John Smith, Mike Kelley, Greg McCord, Craig Shelton, Chris Webb, John Durham, Matthew Dotson, Shane Willis and Carter Hoover.